ONS-OpenData/dp-opendata-upload/opendata-v4-upload-finaliser/README.md

 - Adds the data to the newly created collection
 - Updates dimension specific metadata (dimension labels and descriptions)
 - Updates any further metadata (usage notes)

+**Environment variables**
+- ACCESS_TOKEN -> want to use this variable but currently collection API does not accept it
+- API_URL
+- FLORENCE_TOKEN -> currently being used because it is what the collection API accepts, needs to be updated with a non expired token (annoying for now)

+**VPC**
+- Is on a VPC